AI Agents in Microsoft Power Platform: Enterprise Automation Evolution

 • Invoice submitted via email or chat

-• AI agent assesses context
+• AI agent assesses context and compliance

 • Workflow executes approval routing